Heading out for a long trip?

 Homes have many entry points, explained Michael McCalley, owner of Mr. Handyman.

-“Make sure doors, windows and even basement access all are secure.
+“Make sure doors, windows, garage doors, and even basement access all are secure.
 The night before you leave, or the morning of the trip, go door to door, and window to window to ensure all are closed and locked,” McCalley said.

 If you have sliding doors, consider adding a metal security bar or piece of wood in the bottom track to keep intruders out.